 Helpful Tips and Tricks

 To successfully navigate the banking system once you open an account, there are some helpful tips and tricks to keep in mind.

 Banks make billions of dollars each year in overdraft fees.
-In fact, Bank of America, Chase, and JP Morgan Chase raked in over $6 billion in 2016 alone, notes CNN Money.
+In fact, Bank of America, Chase, and Wells Fargo raked in over $6 billion in 2016 alone, notes CNN Money.

 So, stay on top of your account balances and always make sure there are more than enough funds on hand to cover transactions.
 And in the event that you incur an overdraft fee, call and request that it be waived as a one-time courtesy.